ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

-# Understand how a node bootstraps
+# Understand Nodes Bootstrapping

-Bootstrapping our node is the process of letting it *securely* download chain blocks or DAG vertexs so to recreate the chain full state locally.
+Bootstrapping our node is the process of letting it *securely* download chain blocks or DAG vertexes so to recreate the chain full state locally.

 Bootstrapping must guarantee that the local state of our node is in sync with other valid nodes state.
-In this way our node can verify incoming transactions and reach consensus with other nodes, collectivelly moving forward the chains.
+In this way our node can verify incoming transactions and reach consensus with other nodes, collectively moving forward the chains.

-Bootstrapping a node is a multi-step process which requires dowloading both Primary Network chains and any subnet chain the node explicitly tracks in a precise order.
+Bootstrapping a node is a multi-step process which requires downloading both Primary Network chains and any Subnet chain the node explicitly tracks in a precise order.

 Here we try to describe these steps.

-## A note on linear chains and DAGs
+## A Note On Linear Chains and DAGs

 Avalanche hosts both linear chains made up of blocks and DAGs containing vertexes.